igemsoftware2018/Team_ICT_Mumbai/README.md

 # Team_ICT_Mumbai
 <h2>About</h2>
-BBrickIt is a software that BioBricks any DNA sequence for you.
+<a href="http://2018.igem.org/Team:ICT-Mumbai/Software">BBrickIt</a> is a software that BioBricks any DNA sequence for you.
 According to the BioBrick standards, each BioBrick part must have a Prefix and Suffix.
-In order for a part to be compatible with BioBrick RFC standards, it must not contain the following restriction sites, as these are unique to the prefix and suffix:
+In order for a part to be compatible with <a href="http://dspace.mit.edu/handle/1721.1/45138">BioBrick RFC 10 standards</a>, it must not contain the following restriction sites, as these are unique to the prefix and suffix:

+<h3>Illegal sites</h3>
 <table>
 <tr>
 <th>Sequence</th>